Tanner-Davison/Tannery/documentation/vulkan_definitions/vulkan-call-dictionary.md

 This is a living document.
 New entries get appended (alphabetically) as new Vulkan calls are introduced in later steps/milestones.

+**Legacy entries:** `vkCreateRenderPass`, `vkDestroyRenderPass`, `vkCreateFramebuffer`, `vkDestroyFramebuffer`, `vkCmdBeginRenderPass` and `vkCmdEndRenderPass` describe the classic render pass model, which the codebase no longer uses after the dynamic rendering refactor.
+They are kept for reference; see `vkCmdBeginRendering`, `vkCmdEndRendering` and `vkCmdPipelineBarrier` for what replaced them.

 ---

 ## glfwCreateWindowSurface